ds-tutorials/grav/pages/02.base-tutorial/04.finishing-up/docs.md

 ## Next Steps

 This marks the end of the base Grav tutorial.
 You should now be able to run your own blog.
 The mini tutorials, as they are created, will provide information for further customization and content creation.
-You can also check out the various documentation resources listed in the [introduction](https://www.ds-tutorials.oucreate.com/grav/) as well as the Readmes for any plugins or themes you are curious about.
+You can also check out the various documentation resources listed in the [introduction](https://www.ds-tutorials.oucreate.com/grav/) as well as the READMEs for any plugins or themes you are curious about.